 By providing more housing close to services, employment areas, and close to public transit we can reduce reliance on automobile and help to address Climate change.

 The District has been experiencing growth rates close to 1%, which is anticipated to continue through to 2036.

 An analysis of the Infill Development potential showed that the anticipated growth could be accommodated through infill development on Residential lands within the Settlement Area and with densification in the core Villages of Saanichton and Brentwood Bay, including medium density growth along the main travel corridors.

 At this time, no changes to the Settlement Area Boundary are contemplated to accommodate growth.

 The amendments that would have the most immediate impact are:

-- For all ‘R’ Residential zoned properties, the regulations would allow a 1-storey cottage as an alternative to a suite within the principal dwelling.
+- For all ‘R’ Residential zoned properties, the regulations now allow a 1-storey cottage as an alternative to a suite within the principal dwelling.
 The R-1Z zone is an exception, since suites are currently not permitted within the R-1Z zone.
 ‘R’ zones are located within the Urban Settlement Area Boundary and would capture most of our single-family dwelling neighbourhoods.

-- For all ‘RE’ Rural Estate zoned properties, the regulations would allow a cottage or 2-storey carriage house as an alternative to a suite within the principal dwelling.
+- For all ‘RE’ Rural Estate zoned properties, the regulations now allow a cottage or 2-storey carriage house as an alternative to a suite within the principal dwelling.
 The RE-5 zone is an exception since suites are currently not permitted within the RE-5 zone.
 ‘RE’ zones are located outside of the Urban Settlement Area Boundary.